Snake charming: History

 The early 20th century proved something of a golden age for snake charmers.
 Governments promoted the practice to draw tourism, and snake charmers were often sent overseas to perform at cultural festivals and for private patrons.
 In addition, the charmers provided a valuable source of snake venom for creating antivenins.

-The practice is no longer legal following changes to the Wildlife Protection Act.
+The practice is no longer legal in India following changes to the Wildlife Protection Act.
 The law was originally passed in 1972, and aimed at preventing the export of snakeskins, introducing a seven-year prison term for owning or selling snakes.
 Beginning in the late 1990s, however, the law was also applied to the snake charmers.
-As a result, the charmers were forced to move their performances to less-travelled areas such as small villages or face legal actions.
+As a result, Indian charmers were forced to move their performances to less-travelled areas such as small villages or face legal action.

-In 2003, hundreds of them gathered at the temple of Charkhi Dadri in Haryana to bring international attention to their plight.
+In 2003, hundreds of snake charmers gathered at the temple of Charkhi Dadri in Haryana to bring international attention to their plight.
 In December of the following year, a group of snake charmers stormed the legislature of the Indian state of Odisha with their demands while brandishing their animals.
-The Indian government and various animal-rights groups have now acknowledged the problem.
+The Indian government and various animal-rights groups have acknowledged the problem.
 One suggested solution is to train the performers to be snake handlers, capturing and removing venomous snakes from city and suburban gardens.
 In return, they could sell their traditional medicines as souvenirs.
 Another proposal would try to focus attention on the snake charmers' music and treat them like other street musicians.

 Performance

 Snake charmers typically walk the streets holding their serpents in baskets or pots hanging from a bamboo pole slung over the shoulder.
 Charmers cover these containers with cloths between performances.
 Dress in India, Pakistan and neighbouring countries is generally the same: long hair, a white turban, earrings, and necklaces of shells or beads.
 Once the performer finds a satisfactory location to set up, he sets his pots and baskets about him (often with the help of a team of assistants who may be his apprentices) and sits cross-legged on the ground in front of a closed pot or basket.
 He removes the lid, then begins playing a flute-like instrument made from a gourd, known as a been or pungi.
 As if drawn by the tune, a snake eventually emerges from the container; if a cobra, it may even extend its hood.

-In the Western world snake charming is very different.
+In the Western world, snake charming is very different.
 Western-style snake charmers use pythons and boa constrictors for their performances as they are not venomous.
 Western-style snake charmers do not use a musical instrument; instead they perform dance routines involving the snakes.
 These performances may be seen at carnivals, menageries, sideshows, and circuses.